 Let me say that again….ALL fall SHORT!

-As a church, we need to do better.
+As a body of Messiah, we need to do better.

-We need to stop creating and fostering division in the body of Christ.
+We need to stop creating and fostering division in the community of believers.
 We need to stop judging with an overly critical eye.

 We need to stop creating enemies out of each other and work together.